Fire burns through Bronx building, 1 firefighter hurt

-MELROSE, Bronx (WABC) --A two-alarm fire is burning through a building in the Bronx.
+MELROSE, Bronx (WABC) --A two-alarm fire burned through a building in the Bronx early Thursday.

-The fire broke out on the first floor on the building on Third Avenue in the Melrose section just before 5:15 a.m.
-Thursday.
+The flames broke out on the first floor on the building on Third Avenue in the Melrose section just before 5:15 a.m.

 One firefighter suffered a minor injury and was taken to the burn unit at Cornell Medical Center.